ghacks Technology News

 The Internet Fraud Alert System is a partnership between Microsoft and the US National Cyber Forensics and Training Alliance (NCFTA) backed up by organizations and companies like Accuity, American Bankers Association, the Anti-Phishing Working Group, eBay and PayPal.

 The system addresses a problem that security researchers and companies have faced in the past.
 Security researchers who uncovered vulnerabilities or stolen data were not able to pass the information along in a centralized secure way.
-There simply was no option to send a direct warning to service providers, banks or other companies that were affected by the vulnerability or compromised data.
+There simply was no option to submit a direct warning to service providers, banks or other companies that were affected by the vulnerability or compromised data.

 Researchers had to analyze the data to identify the affected companies or online services before they had to find the right contact to pass the data along securely.
 Cyber-criminals benefited from this as it gave them additional time to make use of the stolen data.